semuconsulting/pysbf2/README.md

    {dict} is the nested dictionary of repeating items or bitfield group
 ```

-Repeating attribute names are parsed with a two-digit suffix (svid_01, svid_02, etc.).
+Repeating attribute names are parsed with a two-digit suffix (PRNMaskNo_01, PRNMaskNo_02, etc.).
 Nested repeating groups are supported.
-See CFG-VALGET, MON-SPAN, NAV-PVT, NAV-SAT and RXM-RLM by way of examples.
+See "MeasEpoch" way of example.

-In most cases, a SBF message's content (payload) is uniquely defined by its ID (message ID and revision number); accommodating the message simply requires the addition of an appropriate dictionary entry to the `sbftypes_get.py` module.
+An SBF message's content (payload) is uniquely defined by its ID (message ID and revision number); accommodating the message simply requires the addition of an appropriate dictionary entry to the `sbftypes_blocks.py` module.

+---
+## <a name="knownissues">Known Issues</a>

+1. The following SBF message types are not yet implemented (mainly because definitions are not currently in the public domain or are unresolved):
+    1. DiffCorrIn
+    1. Meas3CN0HiRes
+    1. Meas3Doppler
+    1. Meas3MP
+    1. Meas3PP
+    1. Meas3Ranges
+    1. PVTSupport
+    1. PVTSupportA
+    1. FugroDDS

 ---
 ## <a name="author">Author & License Information</a>